 d.
 The delayed effective date of the articles of dissolution under §12.07(c), if applicable.

 12.05.
-Known Claims Against a Dissolved LLC.
+Known Claims against a Dissolved LLC.

 a.
 A dissolved LLC may notify its known claimants in writing of the dissolution and specify a procedure for making claims.